-Therapy works by helping to connect the dots between thoughts, feelings, and behaviors.
+Therapy encourages change by connecting the dots between thoughts, feelings, and behaviors.
 Even if you think, “I already know what I’m supposed to do differently, I’m just not doing it.
 Why do I need to pay someone to tell me that?”
 The truth is there is no perfect objectivity.
-A caring and trained professional is there to point out your blind spots at a pace you can manage to help figure out what you need to get over the hump.
-If you’ve tried therapy but didn’t like or “get” it…well, sometimes you have to kiss some frogs.
-It’s important to communicate to your next therapist what did and did not work for you.
+Blocks in your life could be longstanding or relatively new.
+A caring and trained professional is there to point out your blind spots at a pace you can manage.
+Together, we help figure out what you need to get over the hump.

 This part is like the movies – you come in to an office and have a conversation about what’s going on with you for about an hour every week.
 The content is based on what’s on your mind and what you’re struggling with.
-Over time, these conversations weave a greater story about what your life looks like and what it is you need.
-In couples work, it’s the same principle, but you’re also working toward problem solving and having meaningful interactions with your partner.
+Over time, these conversations with me weave a greater story about what your life looks like now and what relief looks like for you.
+In couples work, it’s the same principle, but you’re also working toward having meaningful interactions and new ways of communication with your partner.

 It can be an unusual and risky experience to open your life to someone unknown to you.
-It’s normal to feel anxious in the early sessions.
-When you first come in, you share only what is comfortable, and we get clear about the objectives you’re working toward.
+It’s common to feel anxious in the early sessions.
+When you first come in, share only what is comfortable.
 The quality of our relationship is key to your successful therapy.
 While getting to know each other, we start observing patterns in one area that are likely playing out in many areas of your life.
-The therapy becomes richer the more we continue down this path and gain a shift in perspective.
+The therapy becomes richer the more we continue down this path.

+There’s probably been one or two things that have happened recently that’s got you wondering if you should seek help.
 The threshold of who does and doesn’t “need” therapy is not as defined as you think.
-It’s a self-determined decision to invest in your own needs and growth.
+It’s a self-determined decision to invest in your own life growth.
 That’s it.
-The world (society, families, gender norms) is frequently the complete opposite of supportive when you wonder if you need support.
-Being stoic and bootstrapping is an idealized way of coping [aside: pulling yourself up from bootstraps is physically impossible].
-Nope, you’re not being an overly sensitive snowflake because you’re asking yourself if you need professional guidance.
-Many of us are living with persistent problems that morph into destructive habits.
+The culture at large, families, and gender norms can be the complete opposite of encouraging when you wonder if you need support.
+You’re not being an overly sensitive snowflake because you’re asking yourself if you need professional guidance.
+Living with persistent problems can morph into destructive habits.

 Common reasons to get started: